 The celebration of First Eucharist is traditionally celebrated in the Spring of the second grade in conjunction with First Reconciliation.
 Formal instruction in the faith is recommended.
-Both children and parents participate in the preparation provided for by the Religious Education Staff.
-Questions regarding the preparation of this sacrament for youth in the religious education program and parishioners of Stella Maris Catholic Parish can be directed to Linda Cummer, our Director of Youth Faith Formation click here to send an email message or call (920) 421-2195.
+Both children and parents participate in the preparation provided for by the Religious Education Staff of Stella Maris Parish.
+Questions regarding the preparation of this sacrament for youth in the religious education program and becoming parishioners of Stella Maris Catholic Parish can be directed to Faith Formation Coordinator, Abigail Ahrens for further instruction.
+Click Here to send an email message or call (920) 421-2195.

 For adults joining and returning to the faith, instruction concerning this Sacrament can be arranged through the RCIA (Rites of Christian Initiation for Adults) program.
 Additional information regarding the RCIA program can be found HERE.
 If you are feeling called to RCIA formation, please call the parish office at (920) 868-3241 or Click Here to send an email message.

 God's great mercy is something to be celebrated.
 The Sacrament of Penance is God's gift to us so that any sin committed after Baptism can be forgiven.
 In confession we have the opportunity to repent and recover the grace of friendship with God.
 Ritually we Catholics experience God's unconditional love in the sacrament of reconciliation and With absolution, we are reconciled to God and the Church.
 The parish celebrates the Sacrament of Reconciliation communally at least twice a year during the Advent and Lenten Seasons.
 Individually the sacrament is available at our Baileys Harbor worship site on Friday mornings following the 8:00am Mass or by appointment with our pastor.

 Questions or appointment requests for the sacrament of reconciliation can be submitted by texting Father Thomas Farrell at (920) 217-8155 or by calling the parish office at (920) 868-3241.

 ANOINTING OF THE SICK